 Leading health organisations including the Royal College of General Practitioners, British Medical Association and Cancer Research UK agree that e-cigarettes are far less harmful than smoking.
 Based on the currently available evidence, Public Health England and the Royal College of Physicians estimate they are at least 95% less harmful.

 This is a very peculiar statement from the CDC as nicotine, whilst a highly addictive chemical, is no more dangerous for adults than caffeine.
-Furthermore, those who vape are more likely to be ex-smokers and reason stands to believe that the CDC warning is only against vaping nicotine and nothing about smoking cigarettes which has been killing half of the people who smoke them for centuries.
+Furthermore, those who vape are more likely to be ex-smokers, however the CDC warning is only against vaping nicotine and nothing about smoking cigarettes which has been killing half of the people who smoke them for centuries.

 If we look into this ‘mysterious vaping illness’ we can see that this is a localised problem only found in the US where regulations and government bodies are lacking with the production of e-liquid and advertising standards.
-Further, there are numerous reports on the affected patients vaping THC which is illegal the US and Europe.
+Moreover, there are numerous reports on the affected patients vaping THC, which is illegal in Europe.

 THC seems to be the biggest concern in the US when it comes to vaping illnesses which is a completely different story in Europe.
-This could explain why the localisation of the ‘vaping illness’ is contained to the United States.
+This could explain why the ‘vaping illness’ is exclusive to the United States.

 Experts in toxicology and addiction said they are sure that the 1,299 confirmed and probable American cases of serious lung injuries linked to vaping are “a U.S.-specific phenomenon,” and there is no evidence of a similar pattern of illness in Britain or elsewhere.

 What’s happening in the U.S. is not happening here (in Britain), nor is it happening in any other countries where vaping is common,” said John Britton, a professor and respiratory medicine consultant and director of the UK Centre for Tobacco & Alcohol Studies at Nottingham University.